-EDUCATION5309.
+EDUCATION 5309.
 BUILDING MANAGEMENT AND DESIGN.

 The course is a study of instructional leadership and management principles which ensure a safe, well maintained physical plant as demonstrated by day-to-day operations and physical design of future construction which reflects research principles for student academic success.
-Prerequisite: Admission to the graduate program and EDU 5000.
+Three semester hours